dylan-lang/opendylan/documentation/library-reference/source/dylan/threads.rst

    :conditions:

-     Implementations of *release* methods for subclasses of :class:`<exclusive-lock>` are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`:
+     Implementations of :gf:`release` methods for subclasses of :class:`<exclusive-lock>` are permitted to signal a condition of the following class, which is a subclass of :drm:`<error>`: